microsoft/TimeoutManager/README.md

 # Timeout Manager
 This project aims to support services with managing the timeout counting of requests.
+This utility is used in production by some Microsoft products.

 ## The Interface
 There are three public members to the TimeoutManager<T> class & interface